 Our clients range from sole traders, national and multi-national corporations.
 We have solid experience in assisting companies obtain sponsorship approval, submit nominations and managing employees visa applications.

 At Australian Visa Group we explain and simplify the sponsorship process.
 We will outline the permanent and temporary employer sponsored visa options for your employees.
 We will liaise directly with your employees throughout the entire application process.
 At all times we are here to answer any questions, issues or problems as they arise.
 As a corporate client you will be allocated a dedicated senior migration agent to manage your account.
-You will have direct access to this visa specialist and prompt attention to any issues as they arise.
+You will have direct access to this migration agent and prompt attention to any issues as they arise.